ChanoChoca/SpringBootKubernetes/README.md

 # Spring Boot With Kubernetes

-An Spring Boot Proyect, using Postgres (for Courses) and MySQL (for Users), docker to isolate applications in containers and Kubernetes to handle that containers.
+A Spring Boot Proyect, using Postgres (for Courses) and MySQL (for Users), docker to isolate applications in containers and Kubernetes to handle that containers.

 [//]: # (## Screenshots)